gappeah/Binance-Crypto-Prediction-and-Analysis/README.md

 Bitcoin employs a Proof-of-Work (PoW) consensus mechanism, where miners compete to solve complex mathematical problems to validate transactions and create new blocks.
 The first miner to solve the problem gets to add the new block to the blockchain and is rewarded with newly minted bitcoins and transaction fees.
 This process requires significant computational power and energy consumption, which has raised environmental concerns.

 ### Transaction Process
-When a user initiates a transaction, it is broadcasted to the network.
+When a user initiates a transaction, it is broadcast to the network.
 Miners collect these transactions into a block.
 Once a block is filled, miners work on solving the PoW problem.
 Upon successful validation, the new block is added to the blockchain, and the transaction becomes irreversible.
 Bitcoin transactions are recorded in a public ledger accessible to anyone, enhancing transparency while maintaining user anonymity through cryptographic addresses.

 ### Security Features
 Bitcoin's security relies heavily on cryptographic techniques: